zcdziura/pirate/README.md

 To Do
 -----

-- [ ] Create a helper function for generation `--help` output, rather than having the user create it manually.
+- [ ] Create a helper function for generating `--help` output, rather than having the user create it manually.
   - [ ] Also create helper functions for defining the description section of the `--help` output.
 - [ ] Refactor the `ErrorKind` enum into a struct that is able to represent more complex data (such